carlomilanesi/measures-rs/docs/Motivation.md

 # Motivation

-This document describes the rationale for the crates `rs-measures` and `units-relation`.
+This document describes the rationale for the library `measures`, contained in the package `measures-rs`.

-Using primitive Rust data types to store the value of physical or geometrical quantities, several programming errors are possible.
+You can store the value of physical or geometrical quantities by using only the primitive Rust data types, like `f32` or `f64`.
+Though, if you do this, several programming errors are possible.
 But some of them can be avoided, at no run-time cost, by encapsulating these values in custom types.

 ## Mixing measures having different unit of measurement